joske/gnudb/README.md

 It uses the discid crate to query the discid from the CDROM/DVDROM drive.

-Right now only login, query and read are implemented, and only over CDDBP (not HTTP).
+Right now only login, query and read are implemented, over both CDDBP and HTTP.

-The code is now fully async.
+The CDDBP code is fully async; the HTTP helpers are currently blocking.

-Usage:
+CDDBP Usage:

 ```Rust
 // get a disc id by querying the disc in the default CD/DVD ROM drive